zimolzak/birthday-party/list.md

 use them but not all that often.
 I would be very happy to receive any of them!

+- Gift certificate to tecovas.com or their brick and mortar store?

 - **Fix up bass guitar.** The middle potentiometer has always been weird and turns too far around.
 Some things seem intermittently not connected to the right pickups.
 Pay for somebody to check and repair